kbwbe/A2plus/README.md

 # A2plus
 Another assembly workbench for FreeCAD, following and extending [Hamish's Assembly 2 workbench](https://github.com/hamish2014/FreeCAD_assembly2)

-This workbench project has been started as a fork of Hamish's Assembly 2 workbench, which is not maintained at moment of writing this.
-A2plus can be used with FreeCAD v0.16, v0.17 and v0.18 including support for importing parts from external files.

-This workbench tries to implement a new constraint solving algorithm to avoid some problems that occurred with the original solver.
-It is still under development and experimental at this moment but is showing some potential.
+Another assembly workbench for FreeCAD, following and extending [Hamish's Assembly 2 workbench](https://github.com/hamish2014/FreeCAD_assembly2) hence Assembly2**plus**.

 The main goal of A2plus is to create a very simple, easy to use, and not over-featured workbench for FreeCAD assemblies.
 Using the KISS principle: KEEP IT SIMPLE, STUPID

+A2plus workbench tries to implement a new constraint solving algorithm to avoid some problems that occurred with the original solver.
+It is still under development and experimental at this moment but is showing some potential.

 <details>
   <summary>Videos</summary>